CHRISTYPAW PERSIANS

 A Scratching Post

-Let Your Cat Set the Pace
+Let Your Kitten Set the Pace

 All information on this site is my opinion.
 I am not a liscensed veteranarian.
 It is up to you to do your own research on how you would like to feed and care for your cat.